abuindario/SchoolJPA/README.md

 Functionalities:
 - The program won't let the user to set blank names to new/existent teachers, subjects or students.
 - The program won't let the user to assing twice a student to a subject.

-Please, if any error is detected while running this program, let me know: darioabuin@outlook.com